 Note: the information provided in the Example, Overview of Education, is only a sample.
-This is to give you an idea about examples of information we need to see in the completed DEE form.
+This is to provide you with the type of information we need to see in the completed DEE form.
 The names of institutions, course titles, and credentials indicated in the example are not real.
 The syllabus you provide must match the dates of course completion noted on Tab 2.
-Full course syllabi from the years you completed your education need to be provided to demonstrate the course curriculum for each course cited in your DEE.
-If you are unable to obtain a syllabus from the year you completed your training, we would accept a syllabus from a different year, provided it's accompanied_with a letter from the educational institution(s) as evidence that the program's curriculum/syllabi has not changed in the time since you completed the program.
+Full course syllabi from the years you completed your education needs to be included to demonstrate the course curriculum for each course cited in your DEE.
+If you are unable to obtain a syllabus from the year you completed your training, we would accept a syllabus from a different year, provided it's accompanied with a letter from the educational institution(s) as evidence that the program's curriculum/syllabi has not changed in the time since you completed the program.
 These letters should be e-mailed to us directly at applications@collegeofnaturopaths.on.ca.